NKI-AI/direct/paper.md

 | MultiDomainNet | Feature-level multi-domain learning with <br>standardization for multi-channel data [@fastmri2021] |
 |     UNet2d     | U-Net for MRI Reconstruction [@zbontar2019fastmri]                                                 |

-# Research projects using `DIRECT`
+# Research projects using DIRECT

-`DIRECT` is the main software used for research by the MRI Reconstruction team of the Innovation Centre for Artificial Intelligence (ICAI) - AI for Oncology group of the Netherlands Cancer Institute (NKI).
+DIRECT is the main software used for research by the MRI Reconstruction team of the Innovation Centre for Artificial Intelligence (ICAI) - AI for Oncology group of the Netherlands Cancer Institute (NKI).

-Papers fully or partially making use of results output by `DIRECT` include @LONNING201964, @putzky2019irim, @beauferris2020multichannel, @fastmri2021, @yiasemis2021deep and @yiasemis2021recurrent.
+Papers fully or partially making use of results output by DIRECT include @LONNING201964, @putzky2019irim, @beauferris2020multichannel, @fastmri2021, @yiasemis2021deep and @yiasemis2021recurrent.

-# Acknowledgements

 # References